titania-research-labs/mev-tokyo/README.md

 ## Sponsorship 🤝

-Now we are supported by Ethereum Foundation (ESP) and Mycel API3.
+Now we are supported by Ethereum Foundation (ESP) and Mycel, API3.

 ## Application Form 📝
 If you are interested in being a speaker, sponsor, or staying at the house, please apply using the following form: